 Well, ecotourism in palawan Philippines is an on-going process.
 It is an invitation to everybody to come over, enjoy the process while you're on your vacation.
 Your preferred accommodations and tour packages are here.

-Charting Your Own Ecotourism and Vacation Experiences.
+Charting Your Own Vacation Experiences.

 Try this.
 In the stunning Underground River (Subterranean River National Park - the new 7 Wonders of Nature) while a kilometer deep inside the cave ask your tour guide who's explaining every rock formation imaginable, and everybody around, to turn the lights off and stay silent for a moment.
 There you will experienced what a cave should be, peach black and absolute eerie silence.